zaproxy/zaproxy-website/site/content/blog/2012-09-13-owasp-zap-the-firefox-of-web-security-tools/index.md

   * broadens the availability of effective security tools
   * allows feature parity across tools which will drive innovation and competition

 ##  Conclusion

 In conclusion, ZAP is a free, open-source community developed tool aimed at making the online world more secure.
 Anyone can get involved developing the core engine, or by creating addons which have full access to the core functionality.
-And that will probably sound vaguely familiar as its very close to the philosophy behind Mozilla Firefox.
+And that will probably sound vaguely familiar as it's very close to the philosophy behind Mozilla Firefox.
-Its why I’m working for Mozilla as a security automation engineer, and the justification for this blog’s title:) If you have any interest in application security then you should download ZAP and try it out.
+It's why I’m working for Mozilla as a security automation engineer, and the justification for this blog’s title:) If you have any interest in application security then you should download ZAP and try it out.
 And if you would like to learn more, or help to make ZAP better then please get in touch with me.